verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 - Collector service, which receives traces from clients, processes them, and stores them in a storage back end.
 - Query service, which exposes the APIs for retrieving traces from storage and hosts the Jaeger console for searching and analyzing traces.
-- Storage, may be ephemeral or backed by OpenSearch.
+- Storage, which may be ephemeral (in-memory) or backed by OpenSearch.
    - Jaeger can be configured to use one of several choices for [storage back ends](https://www.jaegertracing.io/docs/{{<jaeger_doc_version>}}/deployment/#span-storage-backends).
-   - In Verrazzano, trace records are stored in OpenSearch; OpenSearch must be enabled in Verrazzano for this to work.

 Jaeger is very configurable.
 See the Jaeger documentation for detailed information about Jaeger [features](https://www.jaegertracing.io/docs/{{<jaeger_doc_version>}}/features/) and [architecture](https://www.jaegertracing.io/docs/{{<jaeger_doc_version>}}/architecture).
-In Verrazzano, Jaeger does not include the Ingester service, Kafka, or Sparks jobs.
+In Verrazzano, Jaeger does not include the Ingester service or Kafka automatically, but can be customized to implement them.
+Spark jobs are not supported.

 ### Next steps